What is an EXE file?

 If someone clicks on a malicious exe file, then in the next few hours or days the computer may become unstable.
 Often, the user does not relate the problem to the cause and attributes it to other factors, such as the need to defragment or replace a drive.
 Personal information or password keystrokes can be sent to an unknown website without the user’s knowledge, or the machine can delete its own files and crash completely.
 Any of these scenarios and others can be triggered by simply clicking on a ‘bad’ exe file.

-See also What is a switch port?
+See also What is cache?

 Due to the potential damage, when downloading any exe file, it is a good idea to scan it with a reputable antivirus before clicking on it.
 To that end, security experts recommend setting browsers so that websites cannot automatically load programs.
 This gives the surfer the opportunity to control what programs are being passed to his computer.